-Pressure cooker Carnita is fast, delicious, and best of all can be used in a myrad of traditional Mexican recipes and modern interpretations, like these lettuce cups.
+Pressure cooker Carnita is fast, delicious, and best of all this pulled pork can be used in a myriad of traditional Mexican recipes and modern interpretations, like these lettuce cups.

 This recipe is the base for making pulled-pork that to go in a tamale or drip with BBQ sauce between two slices of bread.
 In that vein, I added an ingredient that is used in Mexican cuisine, but not authentic to Carnitas: bitter chocolate powder.

 Bitter chocolate is one of those ingredients that can either shout out its presence or just add a little “something” while still being stealthy enough to be your secret ingredient!